Crowns and bridges are perfect for restoring strength and integrity to a damaged tooth.

 - Porcelain bonded to metal: The metal alloys mentioned above are used as a base which is then encased with ceramic porcelain to ensure a natural look.
 May last for 10-20 years; tooth-coloured; moderate-to-high initial cost; should only be used in any area where grinding habits are not present.

 - Porcelain crowns – Pure porcelain crowns are now being used more extensively in aesthetic areas; however, anything over a three-unit bridge constructed from ceramic alone is not advisable.
-May last for 10-20 years; moderate-to-high initial cost; should only be used in any area where grinding habits are not present; used when aesthetics is important.
+May last for 10-20 years; moderate-to-high initial cost; should only be used in any area where grinding habits are not present; used when aesthetics are important.

 The type of crown your dentist recommends will depend on the tooth involved and sometimes on your preference.
 Depending on the size and placement of the crown required, composite crowns can be an option.
 No matter what option is right for you, the crown or bridge will be designed to complement your tooth’s natural colour and composition.